Fact check: Trump promoted conspiracy theories. Here's the truth.

 2. The former House staffer

-Imran Awan, an information technology aide for Democratic lawmakers, including Rep. Debbie Wasserman Schultz, D-Fla., was arrested last year and charged with bank fraud.
+Imran Awan, an information technology aide for Democratic lawmakers, including Rep. Debbie Wasserman Schultz, D-Fla., a former chairwoman of the Democratic National Committee, was arrested last year and charged with bank fraud.

 Conspiracy theories alleged that Awan inappropriately accessed government servers to steal government secrets on behalf of another country.

 "What happened to the servers of the Pakistani gentleman that worked on the DNC, where are those servers?
 They're missing.
 Where are they?"
-Trump said, apparently referring to Awan.
+Trump said Monday, apparently referring to Awan.

-"The Government has uncovered no evidence that your client (Awan) violated federal law with respect to the House computer systems," prosecutors said.
+"The government has uncovered no evidence that your client violated federal law with respect to the House computer systems," prosecutors said in Awan's plea agreement after he pled guilty to lying on an application for a home equity loan.

 3. Clinton's missing emails